MyatThazin-Aung9/vue_test/README.md

 **methods:** This option contains the methods that will be available to the Vue instance.
 It should be an object with properties that correspond to the methods that you want to use in the app.
 They can be defined as functions in the methods property of the options object.

-**computed:** This option is similar the function of methods property. need to return and when data binding, no need to add ().
+**computed:** This option is similar the function of methods property except need to return and when data binding, no need to add ().